 You have to think whether it’s really worth sharing your ideas with them.
 I’ve chatted with people about writing ideas before and a few days later I find out that they are writing something a little too similar to my story, which isn’t fun.

 So from experience, If they ask you about your story don’t tell them about it.
 If they asked you where you got your shirt, be discreet and say you don’t remember.

-Point out outfits you think might look nice on your copycat.
+Point out outfits you think might look nice on your them.
 Say things like “Wow, this outfit would look amazing on you!” or “Green really makes your eyes pop.”
 You’ll find that they’ll eat all your compliments up.

 There are a few different kinds of copycats: One is nicer to deal with, while the other can be a thorn in your side.
 But those two can admire you or be jealous of you for either your appearance or your ideas or even both.

 One just admires you.
 For this kind of copycat, try to be gentle and kind.
 Encourage them in finding and showing off their own unique person.

 While the other is just jealous of you.
 For this copycat, if you can, try drop them.
 They really aren’t good for your health or well-being.
 I know it can be hard, especially if you have a relative who is this kind of copycat.